 In the afternoon you go out exploring again!
-On the west side of the island there are 2 very special places: Angles billabong and Broken beach.
+On the west side of the island, there are 2 very special places: Angels Billabong and Broken beach.
 They are located beside each other, so it’s great to combine visiting these places.

-Angles billabong is a natural pool in between the rocks.
-When there is little wind, and the water is calm and you can see all the beautiful colours of the lime stones.
+Angels Billabong is a natural pool in between the rocks.
+When there is little wind, and the water is calm and you can see all the beautiful colors of the limestones.
 It almost looks like a rainbow.
-You can also swim in there during low tide, so don’t forget your bathing suit.
+You can also swim there during low tide, so don’t forget your bathing suit.

 Travel Inspiration ➳ The Ultimate 3-week Thailand Itinerary

 Day 3 – Atuh Beach and Three House

 Atuh Beach is a wonderful beach to relax and dip in the water.
 It is located on the East side of the island.
 You’ll have to drive about 50 minutes, depending on where you stay on the island.
 This is the perfect drive to practice your motorbike skills and enjoy those Mario Kart roads.
 The road leading to Atuh beach has incredible views over the ocean, so take your time here. 🙂

 There are multiple ways to get to Atuh Beach, but all the roads eventually lead to a path where you can walk down to the beach.
 Here you can enjoy the white sand, fun restaurants, and the blue water.